South Africa's political parties

 joined the ANC Youth League while studying at Fort Hare University.

-appointed head of the KwaZulu Territorial Authority in terms of the apartheid-era
+head of the KwaZulu Territorial Authority in terms of the apartheid-era Bantu

-unemployment, crime, poverty and corruption and prevent the consolidation of a
+corruption - and to prevent the consolidation of a one-party state.

 governance by recognising traditional communities as models of societal organisation.